marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options/arm-options.rst

 .. option:: -mabort-on-noreturn

-  Generate a call to the function ``abort`` at the end of a :option:`noreturn` function.
+  Generate a call to the function ``abort`` at the end of a :gcc-attr:`noreturn` function.
 It is executed if the function tries to return.

 .. option:: -mlong-calls, -mno-long-calls